North West Durham

 North West Durham was a constituency represented in the House of Commons of the UK Parliament.

-The seat was abolished for the 2024 general election and replaced by parts of four new constituencies.
+The seat was abolished for the 2024 general election and became parts of four other constituencies: Blaydon and Consett, City of Durham (constituency), Bishop Auckland (constituency) and North Durham.

 Constituency profile

 The constituency was in the northwest of County Durham, in the North East England region.
 It consisted of the western part of the former Derwentside district (including Consett and Lanchester) and the northern part of the former Wear Valley district (including Weardale, Crook, and Willington).

 The majority of the electorate lived in former mining or steel towns, where Labour traditionally have polled higher than other parties, with the remainder being in rural farms and villages throughout valleys cleft from the eastern, rocky part of the Pennines.

 History

 1885–1918

 The constituency was first created for the 1885 general election by the Redistribution of Seats Act 1885 as one of eight new single-member divisions of the county of Durham, replacing the two 2-member seats of North Durham and South Durham.
 It was centred on two main communities, Consett and Lanchester.

 It was abolished in 1918 with the creation of Consett as a separate constituency.
 Lanchester was transferred to an enlarged Barnard Castle seat and Tanfield was added to the new constituency of Blaydon.